truenas/middleware/docs/userguide/index.rst

 +---------------------------+----------------+--------------------------------------------------------------------------------------------------------------------------------------------------------+

-**NOTE:**
-The IPv4 and IPv6 bridge interface is used to bridge the `epair(4) <http://www.freebsd.org/cgi/man.cgi?query=epair>`_
-device, which is automatically created for each started jail, to a physical network device.
+**NOTE:** the IPv4 and IPv6 bridge interface is used to bridge the `epair(4) <http://www.freebsd.org/cgi/man.cgi?query=epair>`_ device, which is automatically created for each started jail, to a physical network device.
 The default network device is the one that is configured with a default gateway.
-So, if
-*em0*
-is the FreeBSD name of the physical interface and three jails are running, the following virtual interfaces will be automatically created:
+So, if *em0* is the FreeBSD name of the physical interface and three jails are running, the following virtual interfaces will be automatically created: *bridge0*,
-*bridge0*
-,
-*epair0a*
-,
-*epair1a*
+*epair0a*,
-, and
+*epair1a*, and
-*epair2a.*
-The physical interface
+*epair2a.* The physical interface
-*em0*
-will be added to the bridge, as well as each epair device.
+*em0* will be added to the bridge, as well as each epair device.
 The other half of the epair will be placed inside the jail and will be assigned the IP address specified for that jail.
 The bridge interface will be assigned an alias of the default gateway for that jail, if configured, or the bridge IP, if configured; either is correct.

 A “traditional” FreeBSD jail does not use VIMAGE or NAT.
 If you uncheck both of these boxes, you need to configure the jail with an IP address within the same network as the interface it is bound to, and that address will be assigned as an alias on that interface.
 To use a VIMAGE jail on the same subnet, disable NAT, and configure an IP address within the same network.
 In both of these cases, you only configure an IP address and do not configure a bridge or a gateway address.

 After making your selections, click the OK button.
 The jail will be created and will be added to the tree under Jails.
 By default, a plugin jail will be created and automatically started, unless you specify otherwise.

 The first time you add a type of jail, the GUI will automatically download the necessary components from the Internet.
-If it is unable to connect to the Internet, the jail creation will fail.
+If it is unable to connect to the
+Internet, the jail creation will fail.
 Otherwise, a progress bar will indicate the status of the download and provide an estimated time for the process to complete.
-Once the first jail is created, subsequent jails of that type will be added instantaneously as the downloaded base for creating that type of jail is saved to the
+Once the first jail is created, subsequent jails of that type will be added instantaneously as the downloaded base for creating that type of jail is saved to the *Jail Root*.
-*Jail Root*
-.

 Managing Jails
 ^^^^^^^^^^^^^^

 To view and configure the added jails, click Jails → View all Jails.
-In the example shown in Figure 10.2b, four jails have been created and the list entry for the jail named
+In the example shown in Figure 10.2b, four jails have been created and the list entry for the jail named *pluginjail* has been clicked.
-*pluginjail*
-has been clicked.

 **Figure 10.2b: Created Jails Added to the GUI**